open-contracting/infrastructure/docs/guidance/implementation.md

 In this model, procuring entities enter project and contract level data directly into an infrastructure transparency portal.
 The portal publishes project data and summary contracting process data in OC4IDS format.
 CoST Honduras uses this model in [SISOCS](https://sisocs.org/), as does CoST West Lombok in [INTRAS](http://intras.fllajlombokbaratkab.or.id/).

 The main benefit of this approach is that it is relatively simple because it does not involve integrating data from different systems.
-The downside of this approach is that it can increase the data entry burden on procuring entities who may also need to enter contracting process data into a separate procurement system.
+The downside of this approach is that it can increase the data entry burden on procuring entities who might also need to enter contracting process data into a separate procurement system.

 ## Integrated infrastructure transparency portal and procurement system